ElizarVvV/EasyWorldSave/README.md

 >
 > We also provide a lower-level library related to this system, which allows for more advanced and detailed functionality.
 > It can be used in Blueprints as well, but it will not be covered here.
 >
+> # Potential Problems
+>
+> ### HybridConstruct Map Transitions - Only Editor
+> * When using ****HybridConstruct****, save and load operations may not function correctly in the Editor when switching between different maps.
+This limitation applies only to the Editor; packaged builds are not affected and work correctly.
+For testing purposes, perform your operations on the main map and avoid changing maps.
+>
+> ### BeginPlay
+>
+> 1- When using BeginPlay, do not overlook the fact that it will be executed again after an actor is loaded and reconstructed.
+Ignoring this behavior can lead to multiple issues.
+>
+> For example, if you perform a spawn operation in BeginPlay, that same logic will run again after the actor is loaded, causing the spawn operation to execute once more.
+This can make it appear as if there is an error in the system, while it is actually expected behavior.
+>
+> To prevent this issue, you can use Get Is First Saved.
+By checking whether the actor has been previously saved, you can ensure that the related logic is executed only once and does not run again after loading.
+>
+> 2- ****Loaded Data Availability During BeginPlay:**** Due to the load execution order, the load process is not completed at the time actors’ BeginPlay functions are called.
+As a result, loaded data is not yet available during BeginPlay, and attempting to access it at this stage will not work as expected.
+>
+> To properly access loaded data, you must use OnLoadProp inside the UActorSaveComponent.
+This callback is executed after the load process has completed, ensuring that all saved properties are correctly restored and accessible.
+>
+> 3- ****Executing Logic Only Once After Actor Spawn:**** If you need a piece of logic to run only once immediately after an actor is spawned, you must trigger a custom event inside the actor at the moment it is spawned.
+Due to the execution behavior of BeginPlay and OnLoadProp, neither of these callbacks is suitable for this purpose.

+> Using Get Is First Saved will also not fully solve this case.
+Since this check prevents execution when a saved record already exists, the logic will not run again once the actor has been previously saved.

+> For example, if you rely on Get Is First Saved inside BeginPlay to execute a function and then spawn the actor, this setup will never run as expected.
+Because the actor already has a saved state, the logic guarded by Get Is First Saved will be skipped entirely.

+> To avoid this issue, you should execute a dedicated custom event immediately after the actor is spawned, ensuring that the logic runs exactly once at the correct time.